Moving Magnet vs Moving Coil Cartridges: A Technical Comparison

 Moving Coil Cartridges

-Otherwise, the moving coil cartridges are designed in such a way as to reverse the process.
-The stylus is connected to the coils and is the only moving part which interacts with the magnetic field produced by the magnets used in the stationary position.
+Otherwise, the moving coil cartridges feature a reverse of the process.
+The stylus connects to the coils and is the only moving part which interacts with the magnetic field from the magnets in the stationary position.
 Generally, these devices are good for this one, as they can have the moving components lighter, which further suggests that they can precisely navigate the tracks.
 Anyway, the record has such a low signal that any phono preamp needs to be equipped with ample gain or a step-up transformer.

 Technical Sound Quality Considerations